- How are your firebowls made?

 Payment and Pricing

 Yes.
-Click here to apply for a wholesale account.
+Click here to apply for a wholesale account or trade discount.

 Yes.
 In most cases I am happy to finance a purchase via a scheduled payment plan.
 Artwork is shipped only when payments are completed.
 Buyer is responsible for making payments on time and notifying me when their purchase has been completed so that I can ship the work (ie: I'm not going to keep track of it for you but I will check your math when you tell me you've completed your payments).